 This small piece of advice right here is probably the most important.
 Photographers get to know so many small and intimate details about people and being comfortable with the person(s) shooting you is a significant factor.
 Ask yourself, are you comfortable around them?
 Do you seem to take a liking to them?
 Do you even feel comfortable enough that you could shoot nude.
 Not saying that people will be asked to shoot nude, semi-nude or Boudoir, but saying that this is the level of comfort you should have because you are being exposed during what is considered to be an intimate process.
 If you can answer yes to these questions, then half of your search for a photographer is complete.

-Is your photographer willing to having a consultation?
+Is your photographer willing to have a consultation?

 If you find a photographer overly eager to shoot you and not find out exactly what you want out of your photos or what kind of personality you have then you may be in trouble.
 Most decent photographers want to take the time out to get to know their subjects for photoshoots based on personality, style, and the wants and needs of the client.
 Although a consultation is not mandatory, there should be some kind of exchange of information so the photographer can find out exactly what you want and work with you to incorporate any of your ideas or concerns into the photos because after all, it is your photo shoot!